asrinandirin/Azure-Virtual-Desktop-with-Terraform/README.md

 ```

 To summarize, once all variables are filled, you must initialize, plan, and apply your Terraform configurations.

+At the end you will have an output like,

 and you will have 5 resources per count.